new-silvermoon/PiValue/README.md

 does not diverge when iterated from z=0, i.e., for which the sequence f(0),f(f(0)) etc., remains bounded in absolute value.

----Calculating the value of Pi-----
+---Calculating the value of Pi-----<br>
 The value lies within a Mandelbrot set if f(z) <= 2 Considering the equation f(z)=z^{2}+c, the value of c at the cusp of Mandelbrot set is 0.25 Now, if we add a slight increment (e) to the value and apply it to the above equation, eventually the value of f(z)